Alby084/Discord_Ping_Bot/README.md

 # 2024 Update

-Recoded entire bot in discord.py and fixed the multiple ping command bug
+Recoded entire bot in discord.py and fixed the multiple ping command bug.

 ### How to use
-follow install guide on the [discord.py](https://discordpy.readthedocs.io/en/stable/intro.html) website <br>
+follow install guide on the [discord.py](https://discordpy.readthedocs.io/en/stable/intro.html) website. <br>
-essentially run ``pip install -U discord.py`` if you are using a virtual environment (which is good practice)
+essentially run ``pip install -U discord.py`` if you are using a virtual environment (which is good practice). <br>
+input your discord bot token and run python script.